Rain on a camping trip is never ideal. And it becomes worse when you notice the AC unit leaking water into your RV.

 Even though an RV air conditioner leak is a big deal, the fixes are typically affordable and easy to do yourself.

-However, if you ever have doubts about completing the RV air conditioner repair correctly, we recommend calling a certified technician.
+However, if you ever have doubts about completing the RV air conditioner repair correctly, I recommend calling a certified technician.

 AC Mounting Bolts And Rubber Gasket